Haiti Today: People, Culture, and Politics

 A non-credit option is available based on space availability.

 Marc Prou: Program Director.
-Professor Prou is Chair of the Africana Studies Department and director of the Haitian Institute.
+Professor Prou is member of the Africana Studies Department and director of the Haitian Institute.
 He has considerable travel and study experience in Caribbean countries, and regularly takes study groups abroad to Cuba, Jamaica and Haiti.

 Please note: The above program is subject to change at any time due to circumstances beyond our control; this includes any and all fees, dates, itinerary, and program activities.
 We will do our reasonable best to inform all applicants of any changes in as timely a manner as possible.